RagnarokOS/distrib/CHROOT-INSTALL.md

 ## Install the kernel

-Ragnarok has its own experimental kernel built with LLVM/Clang, which takes advantage of Clang's ThinLTO feature and bakes in many security options.
-Although no bugs were found, it has not been tested on enough hardware to guarantee that none will ever be found.
+Ragnarok has its own kernel built with LLVM/Clang, which takes advantage of Clang's ThinLTO feature and bakes in many security options[1].
+Although no bugs were found, it has not been tested on enough hardware to guarantee that none will ever be found, so users may install Debian's standard kernel as a backup if they wish.

-It is recommended to install Ragnarok's kernel as well as Debian's as a backup.
-Do note, however, that Ragnarok's kernel build does not support secure boot, so if secure boot is needed, only install Debian's.

-Use the kernupd(8) utility to install Ragnarok's kernel flavour (this utility will have to be used to update the kernel, for as long as it remains experimental).

-Install Debian's kernel first:
+*Note: Ragnarok's kernel does not support secure-boot out of the box.
+Furthermore, hibernation is disabled as a security measure (however, suspend works as intended).*

+Installing both kernels:

     # apt-get install linux-image-amd64 -y

-Then, download and install Ragnarok's kernel build:

-    # kernupd -d
-    # kernupd -i

-*The download and install need to be done separately here, but under normal circumstances kernupd with no arguments would do both simultaneously if the kernel is out-of-date or not yet installed.*
+    # apt-get install linux-image-ragnarok-amd64

+Installing only the Ragnarok kernel:

+    # apt-get install ragnarok-kernel

+Differences between `linux-image-ragnarok-amd64` and `ragnarok-kernel`:

+* `linux-image-ragnarok-amd64` only provides the kernel, its headers and libc-dev packages.

+* `ragnarok-kernel` installs `linux-image-ragnarok-amd64` plus all kernel dependencies as well as all `dpkg` scripts normally provided by Debian's standard kernel (which are not provided by other kernel packages but necessary to perform the preinst, postinst, prerm and postrm tasks).

 ## Install extra sets (optional)